GLOSSARY of Printed Circuit Design and Manufacturing

 space transformer Abbreviated ST. A major component of certain high-density

-probe cards.
+probe cards (aka ATE (Automatic Test Equipment) systems and DUT boards).
 It provides pitch reduction, high routing density and localized mid-frequency decoupling.
 A major developer of

 ATE systems which use space transformers is Wentworth Labs.